jessedc/laravel-heroku-example/readme.md

 **Trust the load balancer**

-Depending on what you're doing, you may need to set the application up to trust the Heroku load balancer.
-See [here](https://devcenter.heroku.com/articles/getting-started-with-laravel#trusting-the-load-balancer).
+This project is setup to trust the heroku load balancers.
+This will help with routing and url generation.
+For more information see [here](https://devcenter.heroku.com/articles/getting-started-with-laravel#trusting-the-load-balancer).

 **Running a worker process**

 This [Stack Overflow Answer](http://stackoverflow.com/a/38443082/184130) shows a simple addition to the Procfile can run your worker in another process.

-Using `--daemon` is not necessary in Laravel 5.4 and setting up your queues on redit (or using the DB) is not part of this project at this point.
+Using `--daemon` is not necessary in Laravel 5.4 and setting up your queues on redis (or using the DB) is not covered here.

 ```
 queue: php artisan queue:work redis --sleep=3 --tries=3